 Source: Indian Potato Bread Rolls

-These Indian Potato Bread Rolls by Freda Dias stuffed with a spicy potato mixture are a scrumptious and delicious Indian snack, and are made healthier since they are baked (in the air fryer) rather than deep-frying.
+These Indian Potato Bread Rolls by Freda Dias stuffed with a spicy potato mixture are a scrumptious Indian snack and are made healthier since they are baked (in the air fryer) rather than deep-frying.
 Enjoy these without any guilt!

 5. Baked Potato Samosa Cups